endolith/DeepSeek-Chat-Exporter/README.md

 ## Feedback and Contributions

-If you encounter issues or have suggestions for improvements, please submit an Issue or Pull Request.
+If you encounter issues or have suggestions for improvements, please submit an Issue or Pull Request at <https://github.com/endolith/DeepSeek-Chat-Exporter>.

 ---